zatosource/zato-php-client/README.md

 # PHP API client for Zato services
-This clients offers developers an easy way to invoke Zato services
+This client offers developers an easy way to invoke Zato services

 To get started, install composer in your project: